OpenLineage/OpenLineage/client/java/README.md

 ## Configuration

-To configure the client, use the following environment variables:
+Use the following environment variables to configure the client:

 | **Environment Variable** | **Description**                                                 |
 |--------------------------|-----------------------------------------------------------------|
 | `OPENLINEAGE_URL`        | The URL for the HTTP backend (default: `http://localhost:8080`) |
 | `OPENLINEAGE_API_KEY`    | The API key to be set on each HTTP request                      |

-You can override the configuration of the client via environment variables by specifying the URL and API key when creating a new client:
+You can override the default configuration of the client via environment variables by specifying the URL and API key when creating a new client:

 ```java